actuallymoonchild/ict1002/README.md

 # ict1002

-Analyze the topics within each emotion categorizes using topic modeling or detection.
+Task 3: Analyze the topics within each emotion categorizes using topic modeling or detection.

 Libraries Used: